-- 24. "Person-centered" means that the assessment and service planning processes are directed and led by the participant (with assistance as needed or desired from a representative or other persons of the participant's choosing) for the purposes of identifying the strengths, capacities, preferences, needs, and desired outcomes that become the core of an individualized plan of LTSS care. - 25.
-"Person-centered options counseling" means an interactive decision-support process that helps people assess and understand their LTSS needs, goals, and preference.
+- 25. "Person-centered options counseling" means an interactive decision-support process that helps people assess and understand their LTSS needs, goals, and preference.
 Person-centered options counseling emphasizes person-centered thinking to support consumers in making informed decisions about their LTSS options.
 The person-centered options counseling process is a multi-step approach of asking for and providing information about LTSS programs, offering decision support, and assisting in accessing services. - 26.
 "Person-centered options counselor" means an individual who is trained in person-centered options counseling. - 27.
 "Person-centered service plan" means the written document, developed in a person-centered manner, that specifies the services and supports, both formal and informal, that are furnished to meet the needs of each participant and help them remain in the community.
-The person-centered service plan contains the types of services to be furnished; the amount, frequency, and duration of each service; and the type of provider to furnish each service. - 2826.
+The person-centered service plan contains the types of services to be furnished; the amount, frequency, and duration of each service; and the type of provider to furnish each service. - 28.
 "Personal care services" means the provision of direct supportive, nonmedical services provided in the home or community to individuals in performing tasks they are functionally unable to complete independently due to illness and/or disability, based on the ISSP.
 Personal care services do not include services that require a professional license, certification or registration by State law such as wound care, injections, oxygen application, and other services which are medical in nature.
 Personal care services may include but are not limited to: - a.
 Participant assistance with activities of daily living, such as grooming, personal hygiene, toileting, bathing, and dressing; - b.
-Assistance with monitoring health status and physical condition; - Assistance with preparation and eating of meals (not the cost of the meals itself);
+Assistance with monitoring health status and physical condition; - c.
+Assistance with preparation and eating of meals (not the cost of the meals itself); - d.

-- d.
 Assistance with housekeeping activities (bed making, dusting, vacuuming, laundry, grocery shopping, cleaning); - e.
-Assistance with transferring; ambulation; use of special mobility devices; assisting the participant by directly providing or arranging transportation. - 2927.
+Assistance with transferring; ambulation; use of special mobility devices; assisting the participant by directly providing or arranging transportation. - 29.
 "Personal emergency response system" or "PERS" means an electronic device that enables certain individuals at high risk of institutionalization to secure help in an emergency.
 The individual may also wear a portable "help" button to allow for mobility.
 The system is connected to the person's phone and programmed to signal a response center once a "help" button is activated.
 This service includes coverage for installation and a monthly service fee.
 Providers are responsible to ensure the upkeep and maintenance of the devices/systems.